 Home is Where the Howdy is

 First Fridays in Bryan.
 “Soon-to-be famous” chicken fingers at Layne’s.
-(Very) late night slices at Antonio’s Pizza.
+Study break at Century Square.
 Five dollar flicks at The Queen Theatre.
 Dominoes at the Dixie Chicken.
 Discover a new — or old — part of town.
 Make it your own.
 Then do it all again next weekend.

 The twin cities of Bryan and College Station have served as the adopted hometown for generations of Aggies.
 Both cities have grown exponentially as Texas A&M University continues to thrive as a welcoming, diverse community.